 Answer: Yes, the instructions for signing up for your arrival time are available here.

 Question: What happens if I miss my WSJ bus?
 Will there be open seats on later ones?

 Answer: Please see information to come by email.
-If you do not register for a seat or miss your assigned bus, then there may not be a seat at all for you.Print This Post
+If you do not register for a seat or miss your assigned bus, then you may be subject to lengthy and unpredictable delays in getting to the Ruby Welcome Center.Print This Post